Update – November 19, 2020

 Wild Pacific Trail

-Lighthouse loop; follow the signage.
+On the Lighthouse Loop please follow the directional signage.

 In areas on the whole trail that are not 6 feet apart, if someone is trying to pass you, please step aside in a side trail or turn your back to them and allow them to pass.